The Persistent Return

 A moving-image installation that resulted from research and projects focusing on the potato.

-The film points to the human cost of privileging scientific rationalism at the expense of tacit knowledge, a reminder that the skills of both head and hand are needed in order to actively respond to the challenges presented by climate change today.
+The artwork was a way of thinking through ideas that emerged over a ten-year project called SPUD.
+The potato was a powerful object to think through, surfacing histories of hunger, survival and food security; providing the possibility of freedom from recurring cycles of famine but also a reminder of the consequences of a lethal dependency on monoculture.
+The film points to the human cost of privileging scientific rationalism at the expense of tacit knowledge – a reminder that the skills of both head and hand are needed to actively respond to the challenges presented by global inequalities and climate change today.

 Produced, written and directed by Deirdre O’Mahony, Camera: Tom Flanagan, Editor: Connie Farrell, Additional Sound: John Brennan.
 Vocal improvisations: Branwen and Julie Kavanagh Electronic Score: Alexandru Trendler.
 Voiceover (Gaeilge) Nuala Ní Dhomhnaill, (English) Deirdre O’Mahony.